White phosphorus munition: Use by Israeli forces in Gaza

 After the Israel Defense Forces had officially denied for months having used white phosphorus during the war, the Israeli government released a report in July 2009 that confirmed that the IDF had used white phosphorus in both exploding munitions and smoke projectiles.
 The report argues that the use of these munitions was limited to unpopulated areas for marking and signaling and not as an anti-personnel weapon.
 The Israeli government report further stated that smoke screening projectiles were the majority of the munitions containing white phosphorus employed by the IDF and that these were very effective in that role.
 The report states that at no time did IDF forces have the objective of inflicting any harm on the civilian population.

 Head of the UN Fact Finding Mission Justice Richard Goldstone presented the report of the Mission to the Human Rights Council in Geneva on 29 September 2009.
 The Goldstone report accepted that white phosphorus is not illegal under international law but did find that the Israelis were "systematically reckless in determining its use in built-up areas".
 It also called for serious consideration to be given to the banning of its use in built-up areas.
-The Government of Israel issued an initial response rejecting the findings of the Goldstone report.

 The 155mm WP artillery shells used by Israel are typically the American M825A1, a base-ejection shell which deploys an airbursting submunition canister.
 On detonation of the bursting charge, the canister deploys 116 units 0.75 in, quarter-circle wedges of felt impregnated with 12.75 lb of WP, producing a smokescreen lasting 5–10 minutes depending on weather conditions.
 These submunitions typically land in an elliptical pattern 125–250 meters in diameter, with the size of the effect area depending on the burst height, and produce a smokescreen 10 metres in height.